Academic Dean's Office

 See Information Technology Services

 Counseling Services is located on the west side of the first floor of Earlham Hall, up the stairs or elevator and to the right using your college ID to access the west entrance (across from Olvey-Andis Residence Hall).
-Session hours are available Mon.-Fri.
+Session hours are available Monday through Friday, some evenings and Saturdays.
 Appointments are recommended to assure that a counselor is available to talk to you.
 Online appointments may be made at any time.
 Counseling Services provides short-term/brief supportive individual counseling free of charge for currently enrolled undergraduate students and students in the Graduate Programs in Education.
 Group counseling may also be provided according to students’ interests.
 Services are provided by licensed mental health professionals and supervised graduate student interns.
 Services are designed to assist students with a number of concerns and to enhance their ability to be more effective and successful in their academic and personal lives.
 Students who need long-term or more intensive services and/or medication will be referred to community resources.
 Students are responsible for the cost of these off-campus services.
 All students are eligible for Earlham’s crisis intervention services.
 The in-patient psychiatric facility of Reid Hospital in Richmond is available for serious psychiatric emergencies (limited services).
 In such cases, the VP/Dean of Student Life will notify parent or legal guardians.

 In addition, Counseling Services offers mental health consultation, education and outreach programs for students, faculty and staff throughout the academic year.